CU is contacting the students studying abroad and is awaiting more information following a massive earthquake.

-The process of applying for studying abroad has several meetings but the three main workshops focus on certain issues to prepare each student.
+The process of applying for study abroad has several meetings but the three main workshops focus on certain issues to prepare each student.

 Bell said Study Abroad 101 informs the students of the services CU offers abroad.
-Next is a general meeting for students who want to study abroad and then the site-specific meetings.
+Next are a general meeting for students who want to study abroad and then the site-specific meetings.

 “In that setting [site-specific meeting] we give them information on the variety of things that might come up in travel,” Bell said.